sonic-net/SONiC/doc/platform/common_config.md

 The functional requirements include :
 - Create the common file in the device common directory for different  BRCM switch chip family

 - Merge the common config from device common directory to ODM platform specific config.
-Duplicate configuration properties in the platform specific file override the properties in the common config.bcm

-Common config.
-Duplicate configuration properties in the overwrite section of common config override the properties in the platform specific config.bcm ( Feature added in Rev 0.2 )
+Duplicate configuration properties in the platform specific file override the properties in the common config.bcm Common config.
+In the Rev 0.2 feature, support Duplicate configuration properties in the High Inheritance Precedence section of common config override the properties in the platform specific config.bcm.

 - The final config.bcm merged with common config is required to be copied to a shared folder for debugging